gthe1andonly/USDotWebScraper/Readme.md

 #### 3. Using a cav file with the column name `U.S. DOT#:`, run the following command `python .\src\USDotScraperDriver.py -f filename.csv`
 #### If you are in the src folder, ommit the src part in the command

+#### The main components are broken down into 2 classes, web scraper class and the driver class.
+#### The web scraper class has functions to make requests to the website and parse the webpage.
+#### The driver class uses these functions to tie things together by reading from an input file,
+#### using the driver class to obtain the info and placing those in output files.
+I have added comments
+#### to both files to explain some choices I made such as logic and data structures.